-What To Ask Yourself If You Want Your Ex Back, According To A Nice Guy And A F*ckboy
+What To Ask Yourself If You Want To Get Back With Your Ex

 So my ex and I broke up almost two years ago after dating for about two years.